kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 acts on boundary structures, generating mechanical or electromagnetic output.
 The magnitude grows sharply as $\eta$ approaches—but does not exceed—$\eta_c$.

 A quantum control layer modulates erasures, redistributes entropy, and ensures the system remains within the stable band.
 This layer stabilizes $\eta$ near a target value (typically $\eta \approx 0.15$), concentrates erasures at engineered "cold spots" where $T_{\text{eff}} < T_{\text{bulk}}$, and uses control pulses spaced according to golden-ratio intervals to minimize resonant excitation.
 The control system maintains informational curvature to prevent collapse while amplifying pressure.
+This mirrors the function of edge biasing in FRC experiments: concentric electrodes drive radial currents that generate torque opposing ion-diamagnetic rotation, preventing the $n=2$ rotational instabilities that would otherwise destabilize the configuration[^11].

 Entropy management happens by removing excess entropy at lower energetic cost—performing erasures at locations where the effective temperature is reduced.
 This prevents accumulation that would otherwise push the system toward the instability threshold.